CPT Violation, Mirror World and Implications for Baryon Asymmetry: Cosmological and Particle Times

 In the fiber-bundle formulation, the Einstein Equivalence Principle asserts that spacetime is a smooth four-dimensional manifold equipped with a Lorentzian tangent fiber at each point, within which the laws of physics locally reduce to those of special relativity \cite{Wald, MTW}.
 The base manifold encodes the global gravitational field through its curvature, while physical fields reside in associated bundles over the frame bundle, whose fibers are locally isomorphic to Minkowski spacetime.
 Consequently, the spacetime coordinates of matter fields may be represented symbolically as a sum of macroscopic base-space coordinates $\mathbf{X}^\nu$ and microscopic Minkowski-fiber coordinates $x^\nu$, providing a natural framework for defining generalized reflections that may act independently on macroscopic ($\mathbf{X}^\nu$) and microscopic ($x^\nu$) components.
 Within the spatial sector, this construction naturally distinguishes chiral particles associated with left- and right-handed coordinate systems, which may be interpreted as belonging to the visible and shadow sectors of the Mirror World scenario.
 The generalized reflection of the time coordinate becomes particularly significant in cosmoparticle physics, given that microscopic dynamics are time-reversal symmetric, whereas macroscopic processes exhibit a clear temporal asymmetry.

 A comprehensive description of fundamental particles must incorporate both quantum field structure and the role of measurement, as quantum fields transform nontrivially under spacetime inversion.
 In a local inertial frame, a particle with microscopic time parameter $t$ transforms to one with parameter $-t$.
 However, for a classical observer following the cosmological arrow of time, the physical time coordinate is given by $\mathbf{T} + t$, necessitating a clear distinction between different implementations of the $T$ transformation \cite{Pavsic:1974rq}.
 In the standard definition, time reversal is accompanied by the interchange of initial and final states \cite{Wigner}, an operation that applies exclusively to the macroscopic time parameter $\mathbf{T}$.
+For some other works on the subject, see e.g. \cite{Khlopov1,Khlopov2,Khlopov3}.

 The interpretation proposed by Feynman and St\"{u}ckelberg, according to which antiparticles are particles propagating backward in time, acquires particular cosmological relevance in this context.
 This interpretation implies that antimatter could not have existed immediately after the Big Bang, when $t \sim \mathbf{T}$, and further suggests that part of the Universe (the initial state of particles) may have existed prior to its macroscopic creation.
 A natural resolution of these features is that matter does not reverse its macroscopic temporal parameter at the Big Bang.
 Instead, the cosmological time reversal $\mathbf{T} \to -\mathbf{T}$ is interpreted as the creation of a parallel, mirror universe, such that $T$ and $CPT$ are conserved only globally across the pair of universes.